 As your car burns gasoline, some of the fumes escape around the cylinder and reach the crankcase.
 The PCV valve routes this gas back into the combustion system, where it can be burned to minimize pollution and maximize mileage.
 A faulty PCV valve allows pressure to build up in the crankcase and drives oil out through the seals and gaskets.

-Replacement of the valve and hose costs an average of $102.47.
+Replacement of the valve and hose costs an average of $135.78.
 The alternatives — in addition to dealing with oil leaks — is a motor that: idles roughly or even stalls; gets poorer gas mileage; accelerates sluggishly; and lacks proper power.
 Your PCV valve and hose can also affect the lifetime of your oil, causing it to become more viscous.
-This then comes a threat to the really expensive parts of your engine, such as the cylinder walls, properly lubricated.
+This then becomes a threat to the really expensive parts of your engine, such as the cylinder walls.

 Replace the Thermostat